Scottie Thompson (basketball): Professional career

+Barangay Ginebra San Miguel (2015–present)

 Thompson was drafted fifth overall in the 2015 PBA draft by the Barangay Ginebra San Miguel.
 In his first game as a pro, he scored 5 points, 3 rebounds, 6 assists, and 2 steals in 16 minutes of play in a 78–86 loss over the Star Hotshots.
 Despite the fact that he only practiced with the team for less than a week and with the limited minutes he's given, his stellar play earned him praises from coach Tim Cone.
 In his third career game back on November 7, 2015, Thompson recorded 8 points, 4 rebounds, 2 assists and 2 steals in just 14 minutes of playing time in a 93–92 win over the Alaska Aces.
 On December 5, 2015, Thompson almost recorded a triple-double after putting up 9 points, 9 rebounds and 6 assists in 102–94 win over the Blackwater Elite.
-In the semifinals of 2016 PBA Governors' Cup, he registered a triple double performance long after Johnny Abarientos era.
+In the semifinals of 2016 Governors' Cup, he registered a triple double performance long after Johnny Abarrientos era.
 He was awarded later the 2016 All-Rookie Team.

-In 2018 PBA Commissioner's Cup Finals, he was awarded the PBA Finals MVP.
-He eventually won the 2018 PBA Mythical Second Team and PBA Most Improved Player awards.
+In 2018 Commissioner's Cup finals, he was awarded the Finals MVP.
+He eventually won the 2017–18 Mythical Second Team and Most Improved Player awards.

-In 2021 PBA Governors' Cup, Thompson won his first PBA Best Player of the Conference Award.
-In the 2021 PBA Governors' Cup Finals, he won his sixth PBA title and was judged as the Finals MVP for the second time of his career.
-On June 5, 2022, he was awarded the 2021 PBA Mythical First Team and the 2021 PBA Most Valuable Player.
+In 2021 Governors' Cup, Thompson won his first Best Player of the Conference award.
+In the 2021 Governors' Cup finals, he won his sixth PBA title and was judged as the Finals MVP for the second time of his career.
+On June 5, 2022, he was awarded the 2021 Mythical First Team and the 2021 Most Valuable Player.